Daniel Lewis (choreographer): Career

-Academician
+In 1960 he worked a follow spot in the lighting at the East 74th Street Theater for George Gershwin's Oh, Kay! (with Linda Lavin, Penny Fuller, and Marti Stevens appearing as actors).

-Lewis joined the dance faculty of the Juilliard School in 1967, and was Assistant to the Director of the Dance, Martha Hill, at the Juilliard School between 1984 and 1987.
-He was also an adjunct professor at New York University and a professor at Amherst College for six years while his company was in residence there.
+He danced in the Yiddish Theatre from 1960 to 1964.
+He danced in the CBS Productions of And David Wept (choreography by José Limón), Dreams (choreography by Anna Sokolow), Lamp Unto My Feet, and Camera Three, along with many PBS and WNET (NYC) programs.

+Lewis joined the dance faculty of the Juilliard School in 1967, and was assistant to the school's Director of Dance, Martha Hill, between 1984 and 1987.
+He also served as an adjunct professor at New York University and a professor at Amherst College for six years.
 In 1987, Lewis joined the New World School of the Arts of the Miami Dade College as founding Dean of the Dance Department.
-He created the dance division's eight-year Bachelor of Fine Arts (BFA) program which begins in the ninth grade.
+Lewis established the dance division's eight-year Bachelor of Fine Arts (BFA) program.
 In 1988, he formed Miami Dance Futures, Inc., a production company for the Miami Balanchine Conference, the Dance History Scholars’ Conference, the National High School Dance Festival and the Daniel Lewis Dance Sampler.